microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 ## Adding languages

-To add new language, please refer to [`docs/LOCALIZATION.md`](https://github.com/microsoft/BotFramework-WebChat/tree/master/docs/LOCALIZATION.md).
+To add a new language to our localization list, please refer to [`docs/LOCALIZATION.md`](https://github.com/microsoft/BotFramework-WebChat/tree/master/docs/LOCALIZATION.md).